TheRandomDev1/Fluelt/Lessons/Javascript/1-Introduction/Introduction.md

 ![](/Images/TerminalBashExaple.png)

-Or if you're using Windows Powershell do the same command.
+Or if you're using Windows Powershell, you can do the same command.

 ![](/Images/TerminalPowershellExaple.png)